okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 <ApiOperation method="post" url="/api/v1/org/email/bounces/remove-list" />

-Creates a Remove List object that specifies a list of email addresses to be removed from the set of email addresses that are bounced.
+Creates a Remove List object that specifies a list of email addresses to be removed from the set of email addresses that are bounced from an email service.
 Email addresses in this list will be removed from the bounce list by an asynchronous job.
-Any email addresses that do not fail validation will be accepted and processed for removal even if other email addresses in the request fail validation.
-If all email addresses encounter an error, 200 OK is still returned.
+Any email address that pass validation is accepted for the removal process, even if there are other email addresses in the request that failed validation.
+If there are validation errors for all email addresses, a `200 OK` HTTP status is still returned.

 #### Request body